Free Delivery

 Article

-Finding the Best Window Cleaning Tools
+What are the Best Window Cleaning Tools?

-Today we'll break down the best tools available to get those crystal-clear, streak-free windows
+Today, we'll break down the best tools available to get those crystal-clear, streak-free windows.

 First Things First, How Not To Clean Windows....

-Everybody's grandparents swear by newspaper, vinegar, or a chamois leather - but lets just leave those at the door - the window cleaning world has moved on.
+Everybody's grandparents swear by newspaper, vinegar, or a chamois leather... but lets just leave those at the door - the window cleaning world has moved on.

 Second, Check Your Wallet

 Budget is going to be a big determining factor when it comes to types of equipment.
-Generally Window Cleaning is split into the traditional method and the pure water (or water fed) method - and for the sake of simplicity, we'll cover the cheaper option first.
+Generally, Window Cleaning is split into the traditional method and the pure water (or water fed) method - and for the sake of simplicity, we'll cover the cheaper option first.

-To ballpark the costs, a complete traditional setup will be anything from £50-£150 whereas a pure-water setup will set you back £250-£500.
+To ballpark the costs, a complete traditional setup will be anything from £50-£200 whereas a pure-water setup will set you back £300-£600.

 1. Traditional Window Cleaning Tools